 There are 3 different types of cupping, dry, wet and rolling.
 Both the dry and wet cupping methods are used to assist any problems with the respiratory system like bronchitis and pneumonia, as well as illnesses like chest infections or the common cold.

-Dry type uses suction to create a vacuum.
+Dry type, also called suction cupping, uses suction to create a vacuum.
 Traditionally a flame is placed inside a glass cup to create a vacuum and then the cups are placed on parts of the body that need treatment.
 This causes the skin to pull up inside the cup, drawing any problems such as stagnation out of the area.

 In modern times, a pump is used instead of a flame to pull the air out of the cup creating a vacuum and suction.
 The skin rises into the cup and will start to become red or purple.
 The cup is typically left in place for around twenty minutes or slightly longer.